OpenSourceKyle/OpenSourceKyle.github.io/README.md

 # OpenSourceKyle

 OpenSourceKyle is collection of my writings.
 These are not meant to descriptive and absolute in my beliefs, BUT they are meant to be my thoughts written out.
 Writing out my thoughts has helped with my anxious, obsessive way of thinking.
-I note this because **these writings could be wrong or controversial** among many other thigns.
+I note this because **these writings could be wrong or controversial** among many other things.
 My goal is to give myself a place to flesh out my thinking better instead of waiting for the thoughts to be perfect.

 # Installation